salcedoe/MtMdocs/docs/matlabBasics/PlottingComponents.md

 [graphic object]: http://www.mathworks.com/help/matlab/graphics-objects.html

-## Figures and Graphic Objects
+## Figures

-Before we get into plotting, we need to discuss **graphic objects** and **figures**.
-In object-oriented computer programming (OOP), objects are abstract, stand-alone entities that can contain their own functions and data.
-So, like a variable, but with some functions attached.
-So far, we have not really used much OOP, but some things in MATLAB are objects, and  a subset of these objects are known as Graphic Objects because they contain a graphic component (basically a window or a plot).

-In fact, the main window of MATLAB---the one  into which you have been typing all of your commands---is a graphic object called ROOT.
-Any additional windows are known as **figures**.

-So to reiterate, windows are called figures in MATLAB, even if there is no plot or image.
+In MATLAB, a **figure** is a blank window that you can add stuff to.
 Think of a figure as a [tabula rasa](http://en.wikipedia.org/wiki/Tabula_rasa) onto which you can add other things, like plots, or images, or even buttons.

-### Parents and Children

-The Parent-child relationship describes the layering system in MATLAB.
-Children are added to parents.
-So, all graphic objects, including figures, have a parent-child relationship.
-For example, any new figure is known as a child of ROOT.
-And any new graphic object added to a figure is known as a child to that figure.

-Inversely, a figure is the parent to any and all graphic objects added to it.
-Think of children as layers added to the parent.
-The following organizational chart illustrates this relationship:

-![An organizational chart of graphic objects in MATLAB.
-In this diagram, every object (represented here as a rectangle) is a child of the object above it.
-And inversely, every object is the parent to the object below it.
-In this example, "Axes" has two children: "Charts" and "Images", whereas "Charts" and "Images" both have the same parent: "Axes"][img_obj_chart]

-[img_obj_chart]:images/Graphic_objects.png

 ### Figure Creation